 The following day, I received this response from Dr. Frederick Fields:

-Assuming Dr. Fields is telling the truth,[foot]Which, given how damning the truth is, seems like a reasonable thing to assume[/foot] the 5-day drop period replaced the “after Labor Day” general rule that the district used in the past.
+Assuming Dr. Fields is telling the truth,2 the 5-day drop period replaced the “after Labor Day” general rule that the district used in the past.
 In either case, by Fields’ own admission, the LRSD was not looking at Pre-K waiting lists until some time after school started.
 Which is exactly what he said to Toni Tucker in an email that the LRSD has failed to provide in multiple FOIA requests.

 Which in turn means exactly what we’ve previously said: under LRSD policy and practicies, there was absolutely no reason that Fields would have been looking at the Fair Park waiting list in mid-August, and he certainly would not have offering spots from those lists to anyone at that point.
 Yet, despite this — and despite the Tuckers’ son not even being first on the Fair Park list at the time the “offer” was made — Fields emailed Toni Tucker on August 13 regarding an open spot at Fair Park, then he immediately forwarded that email to Leslie Fisken with only, “FYI…waiting on a response. :)” as the message.